amundsen-io/rfcs/rfcs/038-unify-shared-dependencies.md

 ```python
 pip3 install -e ".[all]"
 ```
-10. In CI/CD apart from `make install_deps` do also `pip3 uninstall amundsen-common && pip3 install ../common` (apart from common subdirectory which would not re-install `../common`)
+11. In CI/CD apart from `make install_deps` do also `pip3 uninstall amundsen-common && pip3 install ../common` (apart from common subdirectory which would not re-install `../common`)

+### Exclusions

+Due to the complexity of databuilder installation we will not fully cover it with this change:
+- we skip `requirements-common.txt` sharing for databuilder (`requirements-dev.txt` however, will be shared)

 ### Testing